Pierre Karl Péladeau: Activism and political influence

+MNA and leader of the Parti Quebecois

 On 9 March 2014, Péladeau announced his candidacy for that year's election as a star candidate for the Parti Québécois in the riding of Saint-Jérôme, which is contiguous with the Montreal exurb of the same name just north-east of Mirabel Airport.
 He was not previously known to be a sovereigntist, although with pronouncements such as the fact that he wants "Quebec to be a country" and that he is "in it for sovereignty" he promptly established himself as such.
 The federal government chose in early March not to comment on Péladeau's decision to embrace the PQ and Quebec sovereignty.

 "We have no intention of getting involved in a provincial election," said Denis Lebel, federal Minister of Intergovernmental Affairs, and since October 2008 the Minister of Economic Development Agency of Canada for the Regions of Quebec in Stephen Harper's government.

 Quebec Liberal leader and Leader of the Opposition Philippe Couillard, as did Coalition Avenir Québec leader François Legault, felt that if the PQ won another term, it would be a severe conflict of interest for the owner of half the media outlets in Quebec to be a government backbencher.
 Péladeau had in 2010 refused to meet with John Gomery, president of the Conseil de presse du Quebec, over his withdrawal from the Conseil of two of Quebecor's newspapers, the Journal de Montréal and the Journal de Québec.

 Péladeau's selection alienated voters on several fronts.
 He had a reputation for being a union-buster due to his frequent use of lockouts, a significant liability both in a province that is 40 percent unionized and in a party that has long billed itself as a social democratic party.
 At the same time, his unabashed support for sovereigntism alienated many voters who did not want to vote on the sovereignty issue again.
 Indeed, according to The Globe and Mail, the PQ's poll numbers flatlined soon after Péladeau announced his candidacy and never recovered.

 Péladeau was elected in the Saint-Jérôme riding with 37 percent of the vote.
 His first day at the National Assembly was on 26 May 2014, eight days after a bike accident in the Eastern Townships left him with four fractures.

 Following much speculation, Péladeau officially entered the Parti Québécois leadership race in November.

 Péladeau's wealth and status as principal shareholder of Québecor, the province's largest media firm, were leading issues during the campaign.
 The Péladeau campaign outspent the second place candidate, Alexandre Cloutier, by over five times, spending a total $415,000, with Cloutier spending $79,598.

 On 15 May 2015, Péladeau was elected leader of the Parti Québécois with 57% of party votes.
 He resigned his posts on 2 May 2016.